Recommendations are independently chosen by Reviewed’s editors. Purchases you make through our links may earn us a commission.

 Suncast SC3250 18-inch Snow Shovel/Pusher Combo

-This shovel surprised me at how well its ergonomic handle allows it to plow.
+This shovel’s ergonomic design allows it to plow surprisingly well.
 Rather than having to push down at an angle like with a straight-handled shovel, I was able to push horizontal to the ground.
-This means that more force goes forward rather than down, more easily avoiding obstructions.

 The True Temper Mountain Mover offers a great blend of value and performance.